UK Parliament to hold virtual debates amid virus lockdown

-LONDON (AP) — Britain’s Parliament is going back to work, and the political authorities have a message for lawmakers: Stay away.
+LONDON (AP) — Britain’s Parliament went back to work Tuesday, and the political authorities had a message for lawmakers: Stay away.

-“I do not want members and House staff putting themselves at risk,” Hoyle said.
+“I do not want members and House staff putting themselves at risk,” he said.

-A small number of legislators will meet in person Tuesday to approve the new digital arrangements.
-Taped spaces will keep them 2 meters (6.5 feet) apart.

 The virtual Parliament will have its first big test Wednesday during the weekly Prime Minister’s Questions session.
 Foreign Secretary Dominic Raab will stand in for Prime Minister Boris Johnson, who is still recovering from a bout of COVID-19.